vultr/vultr-csi/README.md

 pvc-2579a832202d4d07   10Gi       RWO            Delete           Bound    default/csi-pvc   vultr-block-storage            2s
 ```

 Again, this volume is not attached to any node/pod yet.
-When a pod is created that requests the specific volume then the volume will be attached to the node that the pod resides on.
+The volume will be attached to a node when a pod residing inside that node requests the specific volume.

-Here is an example yaml of a pod request the volume we just created.
+Here is an example yaml of a pod request for the volume we just created.

 ```yaml
 kind: Pod